ExpectozJJ/pyGH/README.md

 # pyGH
-A Python tool to compute Gromov-Hausdorff ultrametrics
+A Python tool to compare protein structures using Gromov-Hausdorff ultrametrics